Skip to content

 Graceful shutdown

 When xs itself stops (e.g. Ctrl+C), it emits an xs.stopping frame.
-Every running service sees this frame, interrupts its pipeline, and emits the usual .stopped / .shutdown sequence — just like a terminate, but with a distinct reason.
+Every running service sees this frame, interrupts its pipeline, and emits xs.service.<name>.stopped as its ack.

 Restart the service so we can see this in action: